Brevard County, FL, USA

 Wildlife Monitoring: Florida Master Naturalist Program

-Look at the diamondback terrapin, a turtle that thrives in the brackish coastal tidal marshes of the eastern and southern United States.
+Diamondback terrapin, a turtle that thrives in the brackish coastal tidal marshes of the eastern and southern United States.

 During our hike, we took a break to chat about the fascinating native plants and the adorable little creatures we stumbled upon.
 These Hermit crabs caught our attention as they mingled with one another and are often found in large groups.